Six years and a child after, how does a marriage look like?

 I tell you what it’s like for us now.

 At six years, it’s not all about romance.
 It’s not all about the warm, fuzzy feeling you get during the dating and honeymoon stage.
-It’s not announcing to the world the sweet gestures every single time—photos, emojis and all.
+It’s not announcing to the world the sweet gestures every single time—photos, emojis, and all that stuff.
 It is not about who is doing more, giving more, pouring more.

 It is descending from the romantic pedestal to the practical grounds of tending to the daily needs.